rovelstars/rovel.js/README.md

  - python-shell
  - network-speed

- Please note that this parts' name will be changed within some days.
+ Please note that these parts name will be changed within some days.